 - Museum of Modern Art — Stockholm’s best art museum, the permanent exhibition includes works by Picasso and other artists from the 20th century through today.

 - The Nobel Museum — With free guided English tours, the museum showcases not just the history of Alfred Nobel and the Nobel prizes, but also features information about the many Nobel Laureates through history, including their many accomplishments.
 There’s also an interesting exhibition on creativity.

 Tourists like to say how expensive of a city Stockholm is.
 And while Sweden’s currency, the krona, does tend to make things expensive, many of your day-to-day purchases in Stockholm aren’t much more expensive than most other European cities.
 Where the city gets expensive, though, is in the shopping.
 Because trust me: you’re going to want to buy everything!

 Sweden has long been at the forefront of fashion, as evidenced by the many shops founded by Swedish designers.
-Some of the best fashion retail brands, in my opinion, to come out of Sweden include: H&M, Happy Socks, Uniforms for the Dedicated, ACNE, Cheap Monday, Sandqvist and Weekday.
+Some of the best fashion retail brands, in my opinion, to come out of Sweden include: H&M, Happy Socks, Uniforms for the Dedicated, ACME, Cheap Monday, Sandqvist and Weekday.